-"Culture" is defined as 'the total of the inherited ideas, beliefs, values and knowledge, which constitute the shared bases of social action."
-In the following paragraphs I outline some of the essential characteristics I believe an evaluation culture should have (and try to foster in my workplace).
+'Culture' has been defined (by Collins English Dictionary) as 'the total of the inherited ideas, beliefs, values and knowledge, which constitute the shared bases of social action' (Makins, 1995).
+The following paragraphs outline some of the essential characteristics I believe an evaluation culture should have (and I try to foster in my workplace).
 Most of these, and many more, can be found in the relevant literature and indeed, they mirror the basic principles of the SEVAL and other societies' evaluation standards.

-First and foremost, my ideal "evaluation culture" is characterised by a willingness to learn.
+First and foremost, the ideal 'evaluation culture' is characterized by a willingness to learn.
 It is made up of leaders and colleagues wanting to find solutions to problems, willing to try out new ideas and identify where improvements can be made.
-The context is "safe" enough for constructive, not destructive criticism to be voiced.
+The context is 'safe' enough for constructive, not destructive criticism to be voiced.
 The positive as well as the negative lessons are identified together as part of the learning process.
-Evaluations are seen and used as a means of "improving, not proving."
+Evaluations are seen and used as a means of 'improving, not proving' (Smith, 1998).

-Self-evaluation within our organisation is the norm; it is an ongoing process which is considered to be part and parcel of "good management".
-Self-criticism about the process and effects of our work is encouraged and praised.
+Self-evaluation within an organization is the norm; it is an ongoing process that is considered part and parcel of 'good management'.
+Self-criticism about the process and effects of its work is encouraged and praised.
 External evaluation specialists are commissioned for an impartial judgment of programmes, policies and measures that are strategically important and/or potentially controversial.
 Information provided through evaluation is highly valued and respected.

 External evaluators also are self-critical and reflective about the procedures and methods used for their evaluations.
-They recognise and openly acknowledge the limitations of their work, and do not over exaggerate or make inappropriate generalisations about the results.
+They recognize and openly acknowledge the limitations of their work, and do not over-exaggerate or make inappropriate generalizations about the results.

-The culture is action oriented, ready to draw out and then use the evidence available to revise, reorient and/or transpose the lessons learned to other situations.
+The culture is action-oriented, ready to draw out and then use the evidence available to revise, reorient and/or transpose the lessons learned to other situations.
 Both the process (of being involved) and product (the evaluation report) of evaluation are a means of stimulating thought and are an aid to planning - especially on how to use the results to best effect.
 Equally, however, the consequences of proposed actions are carefully considered before any action is taken.

-Evaluations are designed to provide feedback in a timely fashion; evaluators anticipate when and in what form relevant information can be provided to help the decision making process.
-Evaluation ''purchasers' are transparent about their intended use and information needs, and, of course about their timetable for decision-making.
+Evaluations are designed to provide feedback in a timely fashion; evaluators anticipate when and in what form relevant information can be provided to help the decision-making process.
+Evaluation 'purchasers' are transparent about their intended use and information needs, and, of course about their timetable for decision making.

-Evalutors, 'purchasers' and commissioners alike recognise the limitations of evaluations.
+Evaluators, 'purchasers' and commissioners alike recognize the limitations of evaluation.
 Evaluators are not expected to make decisions on behalf of others, although certainly they are expected to provide the information needed to help decision makers.
-They recognise, however, that evaluation results and recommendations are only one of the inputs that are used in decision making.
+They recognize, however, that evaluation results and recommendations are only one of the inputs that are used in decision making.
 Evaluation purchasers, on the other hand, take account of the findings and results of evaluations in their planning.
 There is transparency about both the process and product of evaluations.

-The existence of an "evaluation culture" therefore very much depends on the degree to which the beliefs, values and knowledge are shared about the process and product of evaluation practice.
-Guidelines and Standards can both contribute in their own way to spreading knowledge about the professional conduct and overall quality measures needed to optimise the usefulness of evaluations.
-Ultimately, however, it also depends on the quality of the evaluations themselves and the degree to which the "standards" are therefore understood and applied.
+The existence of an 'evaluation culture' therefore very much depends on the degree to which beliefs, values and knowledge are shared about the process and product of evaluation practice.
+Guidelines and standards can both contribute in their own way to spreading knowledge about professional conduct and overall quality measures needed to optimize the usefulness of evaluations.
+Ultimately, however, it also depends on the quality of the evaluations themselves and the degree to which standards are therefore understood and applied.